You need three things to get going on managing the experience of your customers:*

 Customer journey mapping

-What (on earth) is a customer journey? – If you are not a fan of business ‘jargon’ you may have been bristling before you got to ‘customer journey’, but I bet it riled you!
+What is a customer journey?
+If you are not a fan of business jargon you may have been bristling before you got to ‘customer journey’, but I bet it riled you!

 For me, the journey is the collection of information from different dimensions (woo, get me!).
-You could measure drop out rate and conversions against each step of the customer experience (measures of your sales funnel).
-You could tie that with types of interaction and A/B testing.
+You could measure drop out rate and conversions at each step of the customer experience (measures of your sales funnel).
+You could tie that in with types of interaction and A/B testing.
 Perhaps you will add the number of issues raised at each step or the number of questions asked.
-Don’t forget to describe each ‘opportunity for improvement’ in an ‘appendix’ to the map.
+Don’t forget to describe each ‘opportunity for improvement’ in an appendix to the map.
 If you offer a free trial, you will measure conversions and reasons not to pay.
-And throughout, in my humble opinion, you will have the voice of the customer.
-Some people call this activity ‘mapping the customer journey’.
+Best of all you will record the voice of the customer throughout.
+Pulling the data together, agreeing what it means and what you are going to do about is ‘mapping the customer journey’.

 When planning paths through a park, planners watch how people use the space and then lay pavements and other features.